Books, Magazines, Newspapers, Programs, and Similar Items

 Southland Blues magazine, V 8 #7 (June 1997) local blues mag with cover photo of "Bay Area guitar hero" Tommy Castro, $5.00

 Southland Blues magazine, V 8 #9 (Sept.
-1997) local blues mag with cover photo of Texas guatar sinter Long John Hunter, $5.00.
+1997) local blues mag with cover photo of Texas guitar singer Long John Hunter, $5.00.

-Blue Suede News, V2 #2 (April 1987), roots rock mag from the Pacific Norothwest; blues and rock calendars for the month, feature article on the Neville Brothers, others on the Duckcs, Sun Jay records, whatever.
+Blue Suede News, V2 #2 (April 1987), roots rock mag from the Pacific Northwest; blues and rock calendars for the month, feature article on the Neville Brothers, others on the Ducks, Sun Jay records, whatever.
 NM $5.00

 Living Blues magazine, V 2 #5 (Sept.
 1971); early issue of this respected blues magazine with B & W cover photo of the great Lowell Fulson; articles on Skip James, Robert Johnson, King Biscuit Time, and Pepper's Lounge; very nice condition, $20.